Project-Books/book-project/README.md

 ### Running the app

-1. Clone the repository
+1. Clone the repository ```git clone https://github.com/Project-Books/book-project ```
 2. Import the project as a maven project into your favourite IDE (or run maven on the terminal)
 3. Start Docker engine (Linux) or Docker desktop (Windows or macOS)

-Then, if you want to use Docker, follow one of the approaches below:
+If you want to use Docker, follow one of the approaches below:

 #### 1. Start locally with only MySQL running in docker